-The scope of the strategic environmental assessment included the area within the boundary of Sable Island National Park Reserve and considered influences from potential external local and regional stressors outside of the park, climate change, changes in visitation and proposals in the management plan.
-The time frame considered in the assessment was ten years from the date of the plan, at which time the plan will be reviewed.
+The scope of the SEA included the area within the boundary of Sable Island National Park Reserve, and considered influences from potential external, local, and regional stressors outside of the park, climate change, changes in visitation, and proposals in the management plan.
+The time frame considered in the assessment wasten years from the date of the plan, at which time the plan will be reviewed.
 Valued components evaluated in the SEA include: freshwater, horses, species at risk, groundwater, seabirds, grey seals, and coastal vegetation.

-Sable Island is home to a unique herd of wild horses and a number of species at risk, including Roseate Tern, Ipswich Sparrow and Sable Island Sweat Bee.
+Sable Island is home to a unique herd of wild horses and a number of species at risk, including roseate tern, Ipswich sparrow and Sable Island sweat bee.
 Freshwater ponds are vital to maintaining these and other flora and fauna species on the island.
 Over the last century, dune-breaching and subsequent salt water intrusion have impacted freshwater water quality and pond surface area.
-The Island remains very sensitive to climate change due to its relief, sand composition, wave exposure and projected sea level rise.
+The island remains very sensitive to climate change due to its relief, sand composition, wave exposure and projected sealevel rise.
 The ecological integrity monitoring program is still in its infancy and further work needs to be undertaken to address information gaps.

 To address these challenges, the management plan identifies objectives to understand environmental change in the park and adapt management practices to the evolving environment.
 This includes climate change research and planning, research and monitoring of ecological integrity measures to address knowledge gaps, recovery actions implemented for species at risk, reduction of the infrastructure footprint, waste management, management of visitation levels, and implementation of best management practices to reduce potential visitor impact.
-The plan also designates freshwater ponds, including a 5 meter buffer around the pond edge, as Zone 1-Special Preservation.
-The draft SEA identifies further mitigation as required.
+The plan also designates freshwater ponds, including a 5 metre buffer to protect sensitive pond edge vegetation, as Zone 1-Special Preservation.
+No further mitigations were identified through the SEA in addition to the management plan, existing management action and legislative requirements.
+Comments received by Indigenous partners, stakeholders and the general public were incorporated as appropriate into the SEA and the management plan.